ShreyaGupta08/Moon/_posts/2019-06-30-rips-internship-application-2019.md

 ## Introduction: RIPS Internship

 RIPS stands for Research in Industrial Projects for Students.
 It is an annual research scholarship organised by the Institute of Pure and Applied Mathematics (IPAM) of UCLA.
 With an acceptance rate of 2-3%, it hosts every year 36 interns who work on 9 industrial projects in groups of 4.
-I was one of the interns selected for the year 2019 and this post will describes my application process and experience.
+I was one of the interns selected for the year 2019 and this post describes my application process and experience.
 The intern and personal experience will be covered in a separate post.

 ## APPLICATION AND PRE-SELECTION EXPERIENCE: